flutter/website/src/content/tools/devtools/deep-links.md

 The deep link view validates any deep links that are defined in your app.

-You can open DevTools, click into the **Deep Links** tab, and import a Flutter project that contains deeplinks.

 To use this feature, open DevTools, click into the **Deep Links** tab, and import a Flutter project that contains deep links.